alias454/pfring-formula/README.rst

 ``pfring-service``
 ------------
-Manage pfring service and a service to manage promiscuous mode of defined network interfaces on RHEL/CentOS 7 systems.
+Manage pfring service and a service to manage promiscuous mode of defined network interfaces on RHEL/CentOS 7 or Debian systems.